omega8cc/advagg/README.txt

    counter for every bundle.
 One should never have to use this option.
  * Master Reset.
 Clean slate; same affect as uninstalling the module.
  * Rebuild htaccess files.
 Recreate the generated htaccess files.
+ * Aggregation Bypass Cookie.
+This will set or remove a cookie that disables aggregation for the remainder of the browser session.
+It acts almost the same as adding ?advagg=0 to every URL.

 Additional information is available at: admin/settings/advagg/info